dobbydog/sftp-sync-deploy/README.md

 [ X |   ] node_modules
           -> ignore

-# Remote exists but local doesn't, or is excluded. (remove the remote file or directory)
+# Remote exists but local doesn't, or is excluded (remove the remote file or directory)
 [   | F ] index.html.bak
           -> remove remote

 [ X | D ] .bin
           -> remove remote

-# Local and remote have the same name but the different types. (remove remote then upload local)
+# Local and remote have the same name but different types (remove remote then upload local)
 [ F | D ] test
           -> remove remote and upload

-# Permission error in the remote server. (ignored)
+# Permission error on a remote server (ignored)
 [ F | ! ] secret.txt
           -> denied